jayyang17/GraphAPIAuditLogs/README.md

-# Graph API Audit Logs Extraction
+# Graph API Directory Extraction

 This project provides tools to extract audit logs from the Microsoft Graph API, process them, and store the results in CSV format for analysis.